What Every New Soap Opera Lover Should Know Before Tuning In

 Cliffhangers are a mainstay.
 We call them the five second stare down and the shows call them “the tag.”
-On B&B, Steffy Forrester demanded that Ivy Forrester tell Wyatt Spencer the truth about cheating.
-Instead of Ivy responding, she may gave Steffy a five second stare which is enough time to top off your wine or grab a quick snack as the scene goes to commercial.
+On Bold and the Beautiful, Steffy Forrester demanded that Ivy Forrester tell Wyatt Spencer the truth about cheating.
+Instead of Ivy responding, she may give Steffy a five second stare which is enough time to top off your wine or grab a quick snack as the scene goes to commercial.

 It’s normal for any character to be close friends with the local medical specialist, a CEO of a massive corporation, a fashion designer, a model or five, and the local pub or coffee house owners.

 Characters wear make-up even facing an unspeakable or undefined illness.
 There are also no bad hair days.
 Ever.
-Well, except for Victoria Newman on Y&R. But other than that, you just don’t see it.
-That time Kate Roberts had lung cancer on Days, she looked glamorous the entire hospital stay.
+Well, except for Victoria Newman on Young and the Restless.
+But other than that, you just don’t see it.
+That time Kate Roberts had lung cancer on Days of our Lives, she looked glamorous the entire hospital stay.

 Characters are dressed for success but often have nowhere to go.
 Some may have jobs but you’ll rarely see them working regular hours if at all.

 Nobody goes to the bathroom.
 Enough said.